cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

         manager_blueprint_override:
           node_templates.management_subnet.properties.subnet.dns_nameservers: [8.8.4.4, 8.8.8.8]

-The previous handler configuration uses a manager blueprint that needs some fix to the management network subnet dns configuration.
+Suppose that the above handler configuration uses a manager blueprint that needs a fix to the management network subnet dns configuration.
-In addition an inputs file that has everything filled except for the username, password and tenant name.
-Of course, it also configures ``inputs_override`` and ``manager_blueprint_override``.
+Its inputs file lacks a username, a password, and a tenant name. ``claw`` enables us to override or even add properties to both the manager blueprint and the inputs file.
+This can be done by configuring, in addition to ``manager_blueprint`` and ``inputs`` properties, the ``manager_blueprint_override`` and ``inputs_override`` ones.
 Similar to the previous section, running:

 .. code-block:: sh